SarahDal/sarahdal.github.io/_posts/2024-01-27-WhiskyStills.md

 ![]({{ site.url }}{{ site.baseurl }}/assets/images/whisky/BatailshielHaugh1.jpg)

 This was a really great walk, and I even managed to navigate without using a gps and not get horribly lost.
 I've written up the route on my [OutdoorActive page](https://www.outdooractive.com/en/route/hiking-route/north-east-england/coquetdale-whisky-stills/286115147/), if you are interested.

+For a bit more atmosphere, [here's a poem in the Coquetdale accent](https://www.bbc.co.uk/sounds/play/p0674cmw), The Mists o' Barralaa', by James Tait.
+It is in Northumbrian - listen for the infamous "Northumbrian Burr" as the R's are rolled.
+[The words are at the bottom of this BBC page](https://www.bbc.co.uk/programmes/articles/4xDyV5CQKLMDPcrnyWMBLj8/an-ear-for-an-aye-listening-to-englands-dialect-poetry).